Satokii/spotify-clone/GOALS.md

 - Remove header
 - Add search to left nav bar - clicking opens the search page with search bar at top of page
 - Improve display of results returned from search

+- Get liked tracks and albums from api to update album/playlist pages and individual tracks with a green heart if already liked.
+Toggle between green and gray hearts when clicked and save/unsave from likes songs